superlinked/VectorHub/docs/use_cases/node2vec.md

 For dynamic networks, where entities evolve or new ones emerge, inductive approaches like GraphSAGE come into play.
 GraphSAGE accommodates the dynamic nature of graphs, offering an inductive framework to generalize and embed unseen entities.

-## Learning node embeddings with GraphSAGE
+## Learning inductive node embedding with GraphSAGE

 GraphSAGE is an inductive representation learning algorithm that leverages GNNs (Graph Neural Networks) to create node embeddings.
 Instead of learning static node embeddings, it learns an aggregation function on node features that outputs node representations.
 This also means that in this model combines node features with network structure, so we don't have to manually combine the two information sources later on.